piying-org/piying-view/nova-docs/src/content/docs/en/api/control-api.md

 ---
-title: "Control API — Complete Form Control Reference"
+title: "AbstractControl — Form Control Instance API"
 ---

 Piying-View's Control system is the heart of the form: it manages values, tracks state, runs validation and navigates child fields.
 Controls are created automatically by the library while the schema is parsed and converted.